 Why This Matters

-Igneous rocks are the foundation of the rock cycle—literally where it all begins.
-When you understand how these rocks form, you're unlocking the keys to plate tectonics, volcanic activity, and crustal composition.
-The AP exam loves to test whether you can connect a rock's texture to its cooling history, or predict what kind of igneous rock forms at a specific tectonic setting.
-You're being tested on your ability to read a rock like a story: texture tells you cooling rate, composition tells you magma chemistry, and location tells you tectonic context.
+Igneous rocks are where the rock cycle begins.
+Understanding how they form connects directly to plate tectonics, volcanic activity, and crustal composition.
+On exams, you'll need to connect a rock's texture to its cooling history, or predict what kind of igneous rock forms at a specific tectonic setting.
+Think of it as reading a rock like a story: texture tells you cooling rate, composition tells you magma chemistry, and location tells you tectonic context.

 Don't just memorize rock names and colors.
 Know why granite has large crystals while basalt has tiny ones.
 Understand how silica content controls viscosity and eruption style.
-When you can explain the mechanism behind each rock type, you'll crush both multiple-choice questions and FRQs that ask you to compare formation environments or predict rock properties from given conditions.
+When you can explain the mechanism behind each rock type, you'll handle both multiple-choice questions and free-response prompts that ask you to compare formation environments or predict rock properties.

 Intrusive (Plutonic) Rocks: Slow Cooling Below the Surface

 When magma cools slowly deep within Earth's crust, crystals have time to grow large and visible.
-The slower the cooling, the larger the crystals—this is the key principle behind all coarse-grained igneous rocks.
+The slower the cooling, the larger the crystals.
+That single principle explains all coarse-grained igneous rocks.

 Granite

-• Coarse-grained texture with visible crystals of quartz, feldspar, and mica—the classic example of slow cooling in plutonic environments
+- Coarse-grained texture with visible crystals of quartz, feldspar, and mica.
+This is the textbook example of slow cooling in a plutonic environment.

-• Felsic composition means it's rich in silica and light in color, forming from magma with high viscosity
+- Felsic composition means it's rich in silica (roughly 70%+) and light in color.
+High silica also means the original magma was very viscous.

-• Continental crust foundation—granite batholiths form the cores of mountain ranges and are extremely durable
+- Continental crust foundation.
+Granite batholiths form the cores of mountain ranges and are extremely resistant to weathering.

 Gabbro

-• Coarse-grained and dark-colored, composed mainly of plagioclase feldspar and pyroxene—the intrusive equivalent of basalt
+- Coarse-grained and dark-colored, composed mainly of plagioclase feldspar and pyroxene.
+It's the intrusive equivalent of basalt (same chemistry, different texture).

 Diorite